jjmasalu/SARSA_and_Q-Learning_in_action/README.md

 **Getting started**
 ------------------
-To view a video implementation of the algorithms in work, download the video file in the project
+To view a video implementation of the algorithms in work, follow tyhis link https://youtu.be/Crmab7WiTFs

 **Background**
 -------------